AnantharamanLab/TYMEFLIES_Viral/Time_series_analysis_part_1/README.md

  [script]

 08.Time_series_analysis.part1.AMG_ratio_and_viral_gn_analysis.step12.2.conduct_correlation_analysis_for_env_parameter_and_virus.pl

+***Note:*** We did not use the results of step 11, since the visualizing result seems not so meaningful to address any ideas.
+We also did not use the results of step 12.1 and step 12.2, since that they are duplicated with the "Time-series analysis - Part 4 virus and MAG taxa association analysis"

 **13 Map all metagenomic reads from each year to the collection of species representatives and AMG counterpart genes and flankings**